 The affiliated companies have been incorporated in accordance with the equity method.
 A share of the affiliated company’s result and change in depreciation (less deferred tax liabilities) equivalent to the Group’s interest is included in the income statement.

 In the balance sheet, the share of the affiliated company’s equity and the accumulated depreciation, less deferred tax liabilities, are presented as share value.

 Non-current assets are entered in the balance sheet under the original acquisition cost, less contributions received and scheduled depreciation and amortisation.
-The revaluations aimed at land areas have been adjusted during the financial year.
 Planned depreciations are calculated according to the asset’s expected economic life.

 The share of wasteland and standing crop in the direct acquisition costs of bog areas intended for peat production are entered under item land.
 The remaining direct acquisition costs of bog areas are recognised under peat resources and peat purchases in progress.

 Once the bog area is complete, the pending peat acquisitions of the area which has been granted a permit are entered as peat resources, and these resources are depreciated under the machine hour method of depreciation.
 During the financial year, a non-recurring write-down has been recognised in EPV Bioturve’s peat resources, because the yield expectation for fuel peat has decreased significantly.

 The expenses directly linked to wind power projects are entered under purchases in progress.
 They are part of the preparation process for investments.
 The prerequisites for completing the projects are investigated annually and separately for each project.

 An increased depreciation on machinery and equipment capitalised during the financial year has been carried out by some subsidiaries, as allowed in the tax years 2020–2023 by Act 1572/2019.

 Valuation of inventories